phpmypassion/phpmailer/README.md

 # phpmailer
-This repository is for send mail using php mailer
+This repository is for sending mail using php mailer

 # Clone this repository